What position is indicated for a patient that should be on their back with knees bent and feet in stirrups?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-The lithotomy position is characterized by the patient lying on their back with their knees bent and feet placed in stirrups.
-This position is commonly used during gynecological examinations and procedures, as it allows for optimal access to the pelvic area.
-It helps healthcare providers view and safely conduct examinations or surgeries involving the reproductive organs.
+The lithotomy position is indicated for a patient who is placed on their back with their knees bent and feet supported in stirrups.
+This position is commonly used during gynecological exams and surgical procedures involving the pelvic area, as it provides optimal access for the healthcare provider.
+The elevation of the legs and the bending of the knees create a safe and effective setup for examinations or surgeries, allowing for better visibility and accessibility to the reproductive organs.

 Subscribe